Scottish Commission on Social Security

 Back

-SCoSS has a responsibility to Report on the Social Security Charter to the Scottish Government and the Scottish Parliament on whether the expectations in the Social Security Charter are being met.
-The Scottish Government and Social Security Scotland published the Social Security Charter in January 2019.
+SCoSS has a responsibility to report on the Social Security Charter to the Scottish Government and the Scottish Parliament on whether the expectations in the Social Security Charter are being met.
+The Scottish Government and Social Security Scotland published the Social Security Charter in January 2019 and it was revised in February 2024.

 More information on the Charter can be found here: ‘Our Charter‘.